 - driving a car fitted with dual controls

-Any motorways lessons will be voluntary.
+Any motorway lessons will be voluntary.
 It will be up to the driving instructor to decide when the learner driver is competent enough for them.

-The driving test will change from Monday 4 December 2017.
+The driving test will change on Monday 4 December 2017.
 The changes are designed to make sure new drivers have the skills they need to help them through a lifetime of safe driving.